jonase/eastwood/README.next.md

 `test.generative`: [Cheshire](https://github.com/dakrone/cheshire)
 (TBD whether this is truly due to `test.generative`, or something else).

-### Warning messages near beginning of Eastwood output

-With Eastwood version 0.1.2 and 0.1.1, it is unfortunately perfectly normal to see these warning messages near the beginning of the output:

-    Reflection warning, clojure/data/priority_map.clj:215:19 - call to equiv can't be resolved.
-    Reflection warning, clojure/core/memoize.clj:72:23 - reference to field cache can't be resolved.

-Eastwood will still work correctly despite these warnings.

-Recommendation: Ignore the warnings, or upgrade to Eastwood 0.1.3, which eliminates them.

 ### Code analysis engine is more picky than the Clojure compiler